Table of Contents

 - time, date, and location of the meeting

-- names of all persons in attendance
+- name of every person in attendance

 - apologies for absences